TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Modify API Key
-- Modify the name, description, and status of the API key.
+- Modifies the name, description, and status of the API key.
 - If the API Key status is changed to INACTIVE, the API Key is deactivated and API calls are disabled.

 #### Request